taylorsw04/FluidFramework/packages/dds/tree/docs/feature list.md

 Virtualization allows the client to download portions of the tree on demand rather than downloading the entire tree on boot.
 This will dramatically improve load performance and is another precursor to supporting larger than memory datasets.

-This milestone enables both for the tree.
+This feature enables both for the tree.
 A long-form design proposal for these features exists [here](../docs/storage/treeStorage.md).

 ## Type-safe schema API